lambdaclass/lambdaworks_stark_platinum/docs/src/starks/virtual_cols.md

 Let's denote the shared constraint $B$, and the independent constraints $C_{i}$

-What we can do is to define a Column for the flags, where the binary constraint is enforced.
-Additionally, we will define a subcolumn for each flag, which will enforce additional constraints.
+What we can do is to define a Column for the flags, where the binary constraint $B$ is enforced.
+Additionally, we will define a subcolumn for each flag, which will enforce each $C_{i}$.

 In summary, if we have a set of shared constraints to apply, we will be using about.
 If we want to mix or interleave Columns, we will define them as Virtual Columns.
 And if we want to apply more constraints to a subset of a Column of Virtual Columns, or share constraints between columns, we will define Virtual Subcolumns.